 With a military chaplain father and an educator-turned- minister mother, Actress Erica Ash is well-rooted in the fine art of resilience and reinvention.

-From her break-out role as “Nala” in the Broadway production of “The Lion King,” to her stints on popular television comedies and sketch shows such as, “MADtv”, “The Big Gay Sketch Show” and most recently, “Real Husbands of Hollywood,” Ash’s transitions within the entertainment industry has been met with its fair share of successes, disappointments and rejections.
-With an adaptability that helped to land her first feature film earlier this year as “Kendra” in “Scary Movie 5”, the young actress and 2010 NAACP Theatre Award recipient reflects on her love of the arts and how her spirituality fuels her success.
+From her break-out role as “Nala” in the Broadway production of “The Lion King,” to her stints on popular television comedies and sketch shows such as, “MADtv”, “The Big Gay Sketch Show,” “Real Husbands of Hollywood,” and more recent dramatic TV roles on ” Survivor’s Remorse” and “In Contempt,” Ash’s transitions within the entertainment industry has been met with its fair share of successes, disappointments and rejections.
+With an adaptability that helped to land her first feature film as “Kendra” in “Scary Movie 5”, the young actress and 2010 NAACP Theatre Award recipient reflects on her love of the arts and how her spirituality fuels her success.

 “I knew what my destiny was ever since I was a little kid,” says Ash.
 “I had this thought since I was a little girl that I would be far away from my parents and live somewhere on my own and it use to scare me to death.”